Resources & Scholarships for Homeless Students

 Ajanique Dunlap

-This guide offers insights into the college homelessness issue as well as helpful resources, scholarships, and tips for college students experiencing homelessness and home insecurity.
+This guide offers insights to understanding college homelessness as well as helpful resources, scholarships, and tips for college students experiencing homelessness and home insecurity.
+Whether you’re someone experiencing homelessness or are considering a career in helping homeless communities, read on to learn more about the resources that can help you through higher education.

 Where Can Homeless Students Get Help Right Now?